PaulCarrick/jump-start-website/INSTALLATION.md

    \
    After setting up the .env file you can run **bin/start_server.sh**.\
    \
-   You can also run the server as a service edit **installation/jumpstartwebsite.service** replacing the values in brackets with your configuration then copy the file to **/etc/systemd/system/** and start and enable the service.
+   You can also run the server as a service.
+Edit **installation/jumpstartwebsite.service** replacing the values in brackets with your configuration then copy the file to **/etc/systemd/system/** and start and enable the service.